 Enabling this free plugin leads to fantastic performance gains on TTFB, but does it carry over to other areas of page speed?
 The below chart shows how long it takes for the website to appear on the visitor’s browser:

 Here we can see that LS Cache drops the time of delivering the home page by more than an entire second!
 That may not sound like a lot at first but remember an entire second of the page delivery.
 That might not sound like a lot but remember that page speed is very ia significant when considering your SEO, and decreasing your page load time by up to 25% like the example above is very likely to improve those search results and is certain to put a smile on your customer’s faces.

 And all we did was enable a plugin provided by VentraIP Australia, taking less than 2 minutes to install and costing us absolutely nothing!

 What do website performance websites think of LiteSpeed Cache?

 You may find yourself using various online tools to monitor the performance of your website to help improve its output.
 Below you will see the performance results of our two test sites using a few popular website checkers:

-Our personal experimentation was performed using a website with zero traffic… On a website with a large number of visitors, you should expect an exponentially larger boost in performance due to the fact that LSCache reduces the likelihood of a bottleneck forming due excessive resource usage or being throttled by cPanel.
+Our personal experimentation was performed using a website with zero traffic… On a website with many visitors, you should expect an exponentially larger boost in performance because LSCache reduces the likelihood of a bottleneck forming due to excessive resource usage or being throttled by cPanel.

-In similar tests performed by LiteSpeed, it was found that a standard WordPress website that was experiencing extreme load would deliver an average of 3.52 pages per second (assuming no other caching plugins are being used).
+In similar tests performed by LiteSpeed, testing found that a standard WordPress website experiencing extreme load would deliver an average of 3.52 pages per second (assuming no other caching plugins are being used).
 With LiteSpeed Cache enabled, these same websites were able to deliver a whopping 2,168 pages per second!
 It’s a no-brainer, really.